-By using this information, you can foresee the employment rates in your occupation for the next 10 years.
-No matter how the future looked bright when you first started out, various factors could change the prospect of having that job in the future.
-Technology advancements, changes in the industry and the economy can lead to this.
+By using this information, you can foresee the employment rates in your occupation for the next ten years.
+No matter how the future looked bright when you first started, various factors could change the prospect of having that job in the future.
+Technology advancements, changes in the industry, and the economy can lead to this.

 It is only wise to change your career to one that has a better job outlook in the future.

-Yes, money contributes to a career change and that’s especially true during middle age.
+Yes, money contributes to a career change, and that’s especially true during middle age.
 At this point, it is quite understandable for anyone to have many needs and wants.
-Your kids are finally in college and we all know that college is one expensive affair.
+Your kids are finally in college, and we all know that college is an expensive affair.
 There is a mortgage to be paid and health matters that need you to cough out more money than you can afford.

-When looking for a career change at 50, look for one that pays more than your current job. but do not sacrifice your job satisfaction while at it.
+When looking for a career change at 50, look for one that pays more than your current job, but does not sacrifice your job satisfaction while at it.
 The possibility of wanting to quit a new career path when there is no job satisfaction is very high.
-Even when it gives you a big fat check at the end of every month.
-Remember that you are now 50 years old and it’s important that you are happy with your job for the next 10 or so years.
+Even when it gives you a big fat check at the end of every month, remember that you are now 50 years old and it’s crucial that you are happy with your job for the next ten or so years.

-If you want to market yourself to the rest of the world then a personality branding is needed.
+If you want to market yourself to the rest of the world, then a personality branding is needed.
 It is how you let people outside of your career path know who you are.
-When changing your career at 50, personal branding is needed.
-It will help you sell your strengths, experiences, achievements, and passion to prospective employers.
+When changing your career at 50, personal branding is necessary.
+It will help you sell your strengths, experiences, achievements, and passion for prospective employers.

 Bypass the ATS